tigerfarm/arduino/Altair101/asm/programs/README.md

 -------                 -------------------------------------
 pLoop.asm               JMP : Jump to a label.
 The first program tested.
                         NOP : Used as a spacer.
-opJmp.asm               JMP : Jump to label or to a decimal or hex address.
+pLoop64.asm             JMP : Jump to a label.
+The first program tested. opJmp.asm               JMP : Jump to label or to a decimal or hex address.
                         OUT 3 : Print register A to the Arduino serial port. opMvi.asm               MVI : Move immediate values to registers, using immediate types: decimal, hex, character (eg. 'a'), and EQU value.